What is hypertension?

 How to use the adaptogens when treating high blood pressure

-Antihypertensive adaptogens achieve blood pressure lowering by relaxing smooth vascular muscles as well as allosteric Paracelsus drugs .
-In addition, Adaptogens act in parallel at the level of gene expression, especially on endothelial NO synthase 3.
+Antihypertensive adaptogens achieve blood pressure lowering by relaxing smooth vascular muscles, as well as allosteric Paracelsus medications .
+In addition, Adaptogens act in parallel at the level of gene expression, especially endothelial NO synthase 3.
 Adaptogens must therefore be taken for a longer period of time and their effect is longer.
 My notes on ginseng can be found here .

 Treatment of hypertension requires continuous blood pressure measurement and must be performed by a doctor.
 Good physicians are already confident in the basics of medical botany and adaptogens in the treatment of high blood pressure.
 If not, they can be the victims of obsolete information, such as the often mentioned information on the interaction of ginseng with warfarin .
 The available experimental data agree that ginseng is safe for its interaction with warfarin . is irrelevant ( Zhu1999pig , Vaes2000iww , Lee2010ibw ).
 The same applies to the interaction of ginseng with amlodipine ( Ryu2014npi ).
 As I mention also in stroke, ginseng has its own anticoagulant effect ( Jin2007aaa , Yu2006aaa , Yun2001ekr ) and cardiac is a traditional, highly effective ( Jia2012cgm ) medicine, either alone ( Gai2012egr , Li2012srg , Maslov2009ica ), or in combinations, Han2013eai ).